-The integrative sequencing of classes taught within the massage training programs at ASIS Massage Education is to provide students with a variety of massage related skills and knowledge at the theoretical and experiential levels.
+The integrative sequencing of classes taught within the massage training programs at Arizona School of Integrative Studies will provide students with a variety of massage related skills and knowledge at the theoretical and experiential levels.
 Effectiveness in the field of massage therapy is grounded in solid technical skills, tactile sensitivity, compassionate presence and theoretical understanding.

 A substantial portion of the massage course is devoted to helping students understand more than just the strokes of massage therapy.
 It is our intent that you embrace the body as a whole inter-related system.